-If you can find the RIGHT product, then the job of selling your product is half done.
+When you're looking to find profitable products, if you can find the right product for your target market, then the job of selling your product is half done.
 That’s because an in-demand product will do half of the selling for you.

 On the other hand, the wrong product will mean you have to work ten times as hard to make a sale.

 How do you find profitable product ideas?
 It’s tricky.
 It can feel like everything that can be sold is already BEING sold.

 You look at the marketplace and there seems to be products for everything.
 But think of it this way… 5 years ago people thought the same thing.
 And yet, in the last 5 years, look at all the new products that have hit the market.

 There is always a killer best-selling hot product that is just WAITING for you to find it, invent it or create it.
 You simply have to know where to look.

 The key is to find a hungry market and then give that market what it wants.
 And it helps to understand the psychology of why people buy, too.